mkuzmin/stamper/documentation/arch/ADR-002-bootsptrap-as-frontend-framework.md

 ## Context

-We need to choose frontend framework
+We need to choose a frontend framework.

 ## Decision

-We use bootstrap because it is the most popular framework and has a lot of documentation.
+We don't have any specific requirements yet, so use Bootstrap because it is the most popular framework, and has a lot of documentation.